KiteMetricDocs/CodingBestPractices/README.md

 </details>

-* Avoid different code but the same logics
-* Avoid different variables keep the same information (to try keep single source of truth).
 # Error handling
 * NEVER catch error and keep silent.
 * Each exception that you throw should provide enough context to determine the source and location of an error